-Consider your school’s cost of attendance (tuition, materials, food, room and board, etc.) and then factor in extracurricular living expenses.
-Money’s Best Colleges in America 2022 contains information about admission, costs, financial aid and graduation rate of hundreds of public and private institutions around the United States.
+Consider your school’s cost of attendance (tuition, materials, room and board, etc.) and then factor in additional living expenses.
+Money’s Best Colleges in America 2022 contains information about admission, costs, financial aid and graduation rates of hundreds of public and private institutions around the United States.

-If you’re considering private loans, take the time to evaluate your credit and whether you will need a cosigner.
+If you’re considering private loans, take the time to evaluate your creditworthiness and whether you will need a cosigner.

 Private lenders base interest rates on your credit score, income and employment history.
-Having bad credit can keep you from getting the best rates or even from getting approved at all.
-If you have a cosigner, lenders will consider their credit for approval as well.
+If you have a cosigner, lenders will also consider their credit for approval.

 2. Look into federal loans

-We recommend you consider federal loans first, as they have several advantages over private loans and there is a variety of options to choose from.
+We recommend you consider federal loans first, as they have several advantages over private loans and a variety of options to choose from.

 If you need to take out a private student loan, keep in mind that each lender offers different terms, rates and benefits.